7 Things To Do After Submitting Your FAFSA® Form

 • Requesting an update to your financial information if your financial situation has changed significantly

-You can make corrections to your FAFSA® form by selecting “Make a Correction” at the top of the FAFSA Answers tab of the FAFSA Submission Summary.
+You can make corrections to your FAFSA® form by selecting “Make a Correction” at the top of the FAFSA Form Answers tab of the FAFSA Submission Summary.

-Note: Contributors (including a parent, stepparent, or spouse) can begin a correction, but they can submit corrections only for their own sections of the FAFSA form.
+Note: Contributors (including a parent, stepparent, or spouse) can begin a correction, but they can only submit corrections for their own sections of the FAFSA form.
 Students can begin and submit a correction for any section of their FAFSA form.

 4